zhongwm/cable/wiki/Composing_tasks_to_run_in_one_host.md

 ```

 As for the tasks result requirement of your need, These operators has the same result preservation
-affinity as the aforementioned series.
+property as the aforementioned series.

 ---